a bit about me

 first real failed startup @ culinary ai labs

-- from my masters thesis in digital healthcare helping new moms, i got really curious about personalized nutrition. i lost a bet with my co-founder that said we couldn't build creative algorithms in the kitchen. from the first success, we started collaborating to build interesting culinary algorithms.
+- from my masters thesis in digital healthcare helping new moms, i got really curious about personalized nutrition. i lost a bet with my co-founder that said we couldn't build creative algorithms in the kitchen. first success was an indian x italian fuision food maker.

 - getting people to eat things they didn't like, mostly whole foods and plants, in hospitality as well as understanding where health outcomes were tied to diet, we built across early childhood nutrition to help parents and exploring ways to help cancer patients get through chemo.